emrp/emrp2018_Moers_Trashbins/Documentation/Report.md

 <img src = "/Images/sensordata.png">

                 Fig : Result after feeding data to database using the given code(psycopg2) This image shows the last result after feeding data successfully into postgres database table.
-Every table is populated according to the need of the column taking in mind the constratints and datatype
+Every table is populated according to the need of the column by taking care of all the constratints and datatype